Heian-jingu Shrine 平安神宮

 Heian-jingu Shrine is quite new, dating back only to 1895.
 It was built to commemorate the 1,100th anniversary of Kyoto's reign as the capital of Japan, a role it retained until 1868.

-The shrine's entrance is marked by a torii gate that stands over 24 meters tall and straddles a four-lane road, making it one of the largest gates of its kind in Japan.
+The shrine's entrance is marked by a torii gate that stands over 24 meters tall and straddles an 18-meter road, making it one of the largest gates of its kind in Japan.

 The shrine's spacious gravel courtyard offers an expansive view of the main shrine building, which is a scale replica of the Imperial Palace of the Heian period (794–1185).
 The traditional reds and greens of the shrine stand out.